-From Chef Zoe Nathan of Huckleberry in LA, an indulgent brunch-time treat.
+From chef Zoe Nathan of Huckleberry in LA, an indulgent brunch treat.
 We tried it out on goop’s Cookbook Club.

 1 batch Everyday Flaky Dough

 5 or 6 ripe peaches, halved, skin on

-¼ cup/50 g granulated sugar, plus more for sprinkling
+¼ cup (50 grams) granulated sugar, plus more for sprinkling

 ¼ cup (55 grams) brown sugar